WHAT IS JUVENILE IDIOPATHIC ARTHRITIS?

 Biologic medicines are used when other medications have been tried but severe symptoms are still present.
 Medications like Enbrel® are made from human proteins.
 Enbrel® catches on to and inhibits a different protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
 Too much TNF often plays a part in causing the painful swelling and redness around your joints in rheumatological conditions.
 Enbrel® works by helping to block the effects of too much TNF, which means that the excess TNF cannot start the process that leads to inflammation.

 Regular low-impact exercise eases pain and increases cardiovascular health.
 This can also provide an opportunity for children with JIA to meet other children, reducing feelings of isolation.
 Your child’s physiotherapist can advise on suitable exercises for your child.

 JIA doesn’t mean that your child can’t get on with their life.
-Arthritis New Zealand and Kids with Arthritis NZ have helped hundreds of children do just that.
+Arthritis New Zealand have helped thousands of children do just that.

 Arthritis New Zealand

 PO Box 10-020